build-on-aws/content/tutorials/practical-cloud-guide/securely-access-resources-with-iam-service-roles/index.md

 ![Open the IAM console by using the search bar](./images/iam-1.png)

-On the left of the IAM console, choose Roles under Access Managment.
+On the left of the IAM console, choose Roles under Access Management.

 ![Choose Roles to create a role](./images/iam-2.png)